European rabbit: Social and territorial behaviours

-The European rabbit is a gregarious animal, which lives in stable social groups centred around females sharing access to one or more burrow systems.
+The European rabbit is a gregarious animal, which lives in stable social groups centred around females and sharing access to one or more burrow systems.
 Social structures tend to be looser in areas where burrow construction is relatively easy.
 Dominance hierarchies exist in parallel for both bucks and does.
 Among bucks, status is determined through access to does, with dominant bucks siring the majority of the colony's offspring.
-The dominant does have priority access to the best nesting sites, with competition over such sites often leading to serious injury or death.
-Subordinate does, particularly in large colonies, typically resort to using single-entrance breeding spots far from the main warren, thus making themselves vulnerable to fox or badger predation.
+The dominant does have priority access to the best nesting sites, with competition over such sites often leading to serious injury or death; they have been observed fighting as hard or harder than bucks when vying for resources, including good nesting sites.
+Subordinate does, particularly in large colonies, typically resort to using single-entrance breeding spots far from the main warren, or may abandon the warren entirely, thus making themselves vulnerable to fox or badger predation.

 Reproduction and development

-In the European rabbit's mating system, dominant bucks exhibit polygyny, whereas lower-status individuals (both bucks and does) often form monogamous breeding relationships.
+In the European rabbit's mating system, dominant bucks exhibit polygyny, whereas lower-status individuals (both bucks and does) often form monogamous breeding relationships; monogamous relationships are also common among groups of rabbits with lower density of females.
 Rabbits signal their readiness to copulate by marking other animals and inanimate objects with an odoriferous substance secreted though a chin gland, in a process known as "chinning".
-Though male European rabbits may sometimes be amicable with one another, fierce fights can erupt among bucks during the breeding season, typically January to August.
-A succession of litters (usually three to seven kittens each) are produced, but in overpopulated areas, pregnant does may lose all their embryos through intrauterine resorption.
+Though male European rabbits may sometimes be amicable with one another, fierce fights can erupt among bucks during the breeding season, which typically starts in autumn and continues through to spring.
+Occasionally, the mating season will extend into the summer.
+Introduced populations in the Southern Hemisphere experience breeding seasons during the other half of the calendar year.
+A succession of 4 to 5 litters (usually three to seven kittens each, on average five) are produced annually, but in overpopulated areas, pregnant does may lose all their embryos through intrauterine resorption.
 Shortly before giving birth, the doe constructs a separate burrow known as a "stop" or "stab", generally in an open field away from the main warren.
 These breeding burrows are typically a few feet long and are lined with grass and moss, as well as fur plucked from the doe's belly.
 The breeding burrow protects the kits from adult bucks and predators.